-This technique will undoubtedly bring you audience and will eventually generate leads, but it is up to you to choose the right keywords to ensure the quality of the audience that will see your ads.
+This technique will undoubtedly bring you an audience and will eventually generate leads, but it is up to you to choose the right keywords to ensure the quality of the audience that will see your ads.

-Even on LinkedIn, you have ways to create a sponsored post about your event: you can set this post to reach only certain people in certain positions of responsibility, in certain sectors.
+Even on LinkedIn, you have ways to create a sponsored post about your event: you can set up this post to reach only certain people in certain positions of responsibility, in certain sectors.

-A/B testing, emailing and continuous optimization
+A/B testing, emailing, and continuous optimization

-A/B testing is a way of optimizing your communications to try two approaches (A and B) and keep only the one that is the most efficient.
+A/B testing is a way of optimizing your communications to try two approaches (A and B) and keep the one that is the most efficient.

 There are several ways to use A/B testing in your event actions: prepare several groups of audiences and send a different email to each one (the subject can be different, the approach can be different, the image can be different...).
 You will then have to observe the results, then send the email with the best statistics to your entire segment.